Priya-Raut/microservices-intro/README.md

 Register the instance with a Naming Server. (a.k.a Service Registration) Ask Ribbon to fetch url of the service instances from the naming server. (a.k.a Service Discovery)

-### Using Eureka Naming Server for service registration and service discovery
+### Steps for using Eureka Naming Server for service registration and service discovery
 1. Create a component
 2. Configure services with naming server
 3. Configure Ribbon to find information about existing instances of the services